hunterkepley/godoogle/README.md

 # GODOOGLE (Godot Google)

+#### This project uses NO generative AI whatsoever.
+It is a project intended to teach myself OCaml by creating something useful

 ## What is GODOOGLE?

 > Godoogle is an easy to use CLI search tool for Godot documentation which removes the toil of dealing with polymorphic object documentation nesting